XanaduAI/Xanadu-Quantum-Codebook/nodes/I.1.4/challengeDescription.md

 matrix.
 For some $2 \times 2$ complex-valued unitary matrix $U$, the state of the qubit after an operation is

+$$
 \begin{equation}
 \vert \psi^\prime \rangle = U \vert \psi \rangle.
 \end{equation}
+$$

-You'll learn all about the properties of unitary matrices and some commonly used one in the upcoming nodes.
+You'll learn all about the properties of unitary matrices and some commonly used ones in the upcoming nodes.
 For now, let's simulate the process.

 ---